Back to the Title Page

 The Coin Collecting Merit Badge began in 1938.
 Through 1933, merit badges were manufactured in rolls and then cut into squares approximately two inches square.
 Beginning in 1934, the shape of the merit badge was changed from square to round by folding the badge's edge under the back and crimping it.
 This crimping style is the first type for the Coin Collecting Merit Badge.

-Sometime in the 1980's the border for the Washington Quarter was changed from gray to black.
+Sometime in the early 1990's the border for the Washington Quarter was changed from gray to black.
 This remains the current style.

 I have put together these coin pages because it was coin collecting that linked me to scouting back in 1959.
 Today, I am still a coin collector and have been a scout leader for over 20 years.

-I want to thank Brian "Sully" Sullivan for providing me with several of these images.
+I want to thank Brian "Sully" Sullivan for providing me with several of these merit badge images.
 Scouters who go out of their way to help others are always appreciated.

 The dates for the merit badges are "to the best of my knowledge."
 If you know have better information, please let me know.
 Thank you.